Empowering Youth Today: Taking Charge

 Empowering Youth Today (EYT) is an Abstinence based program locally called Taking Charge that is provided to 7th-grade students throughout the District Health Department No. 2 service area.

-Abstinence is stressed as the most effective way of preventing teen pregnancy, STIs/STDs, and HIV/AIDS.
-Other topics discussed during the program are; state laws related to sexual behaviors, how drugs and alcohol influence sexual vulnerability, how the media affects our perceptions, peer pressure, puberty, and healthy relationships.
+Abstinence is stressed as the most effective way of preventing teen pregnancy, STIs/STDs, HIV/AIDS and the other negative consequences of early sexual activity.
+Other topics discussed during the program are; state laws related to sexual behaviors, how drugs and alcohol influence sexual vulnerability, how the media affects our perceptions, peer pressure, puberty, and healthy friendships/relationships.
 Most importantly, skills are taught to and practiced by youth.
 Skills learned include; negotiation and refusal, recognizing unsafe/unhealthy social environments, and self–discipline.

 Empowering Youth Today (EYT) is a strength-based, positive youth development program that incorporates sexual risk avoidance education.
 It aims to provide Michigan youth, ages 10-15, the tools needed to plan their future through high school/ college and complete goals without an unplanned/unintended pregnancy.
 EYT emphasizes the delay of sexual initiation by developing adolescents’ decision-making skills and promoting protective, healthy relationships.
 The five components of EYT that all funded agencies must include are youth programming, parent engagement, community awareness, advisory council, and community service learning.